 Continue to 2 of 2 below.

 - Agave attenuata - A popular spineless variety also known as the Foxtail or Dragon-Tree Agave.
-Grows about 4 - 5 feet tall and a bit wider.
+It grows about 4-5 feet tall and a bit wider.

-- Agave tequilana azul - Weber's Blue Agave is used to make a tequila, in Jalisco, Mexico, but it is also a very attractive garden plant, reaching upwards of 6 ft. tall and flowering in 6 - 8 years with a 15 ft. spike of yellow blooms.
+- Agave tequilana azul - Weber's Blue Agave is used to make tequila, in Jalisco, Mexico, but it is also a very attractive garden plant, reaching upwards of 6 ft. tall and flowering in 6 - 8 years with a 15 ft. spike of yellow blooms.

 - Agave victoria-reginae - As the plant matures, the broad leaves cup inward, forming a dome.
-Reaches a height of about 12 inches.
-Cream flowers appear in 20 - 30 years
+It reaches a height of about 12 inches.
+Cream flowers appear in 20-30 years

 02 of 02